Guilherme Radaeli is a lawyer, writer and blogger born in the state of São Paulo, Brazil. Part-time techie and overall mad lad.

-However, in every field where there is a chance to gain a lot of success or fame, there are those who wish to take shortcuts or even cheat to reach those goals.
+However, in every field where there is a chance to gain a lot of success or fame, some wish to take shortcuts or even cheat to reach those goals.
 The scientific fields are no exception, archaeology especially.

-This article presents you with a few examples of controversial archaeological finds, be it because of the mysteries that they present, their dubious origins, or just the outlandish stories that surround them.
+This article presents you with a few examples of controversial archaeological finds, be it because of their mysteries, their dubious origins, or just the outlandish stories surrounding them.
 Here is a brief list of what is covered:

 - The Oldoway Man

 In archaeology, the story of the Oldoway Man is often cited as a cautionary tale of why properly examining the place where an artifact is found is just as important as examining the artifact itself.

 To say that Olduvai Gorge is incredibly important to the field of archaeology is quite an understatement.
 The gorge, which is located in Tanzania (or German East Africa, when it was actually first documented) has yielded many, many finds that have helped to form our understanding of how humans have evolved.

 This is because the gorge allows easy access to many different soil layers containing remains and artifacts of human populations that have inhabited the area for many thousands of years.
 For archaeologists, this gorge is akin to finding a location with several gold veins exposed and ripe for the picking.